Agriculture and fisheries

 In Belgium, sea fishing falls within the exclusive competence of the Flemish Region, under the 1994 cooperation agreement between the Federal authorities, the Communities and the Regions.
 In the Walloon Region and in the Brussels-Capital Region, only recreational fishing and freshwater fish farming (mostly trout) takes place.

 The Belgian fishing areas are mainly located in the North Sea, the Channel, the Irish Sea, the Celtic Sea and, to a lesser extent, in the Bay of Biscay.
-Total landings amount to approximately 20,000 tonnes.
+This explains why the Brexit constitutes a serious threat to Belgium’s fishing activities.
+If the United Kingdom requires the exclusive right of fishing in its territorial waters, Belgium will be refused access to most of its current fishing areas.
+Total landings amount to approximately 20,000 tonnes per year.
 The landings in Belgium take place in the ports of Zeebrugge (55%) and Oostende (25%), while the rest is mainly landed in the Netherlands (15%).

 The reform of the CFP of 2014 has set the catch rates that can produce the maximum sustainable yield (MSY), to be attained progressively between 2015 and 2020, for all fish species.
 Too much fishing is not sustainable, insufficient fishing is not profitable.
 The MSY is the best objective for both sustainable and profitable fisheries.

-It should also be noted that in order to help young ship owners and aquaculture producers and in order to promote alternative environmentally friendly fishing techniques, Belgium benefits from a part of the European fund for maritime affairs and fisheries, with 6.4 billion euros for the period 2014-2020.
+It should also be noted that in order to help young ship owners and aquaculture producers and in order to promote alternative environmentally friendly fishing techniques, Belgium benefits from a part of the European fund for maritime affairs and fisheries, with a total of 6.4 billion euros for the period 2014-2020.

 On the international level, Belgium supports the European Union in its commitment to eliminate the activities of illegal, unreported and unregulated fishing (IUU fishing).
 IUU fishing constitutes a major threat to the conservation and sustainability of marine biodiversity in the oceans and seas of the world, with severe social and economic implications for the fishermen who respect the rules.
 IUU fishing is estimated at 15% of global fisheries.
-The European Union is publishing a blacklist of non-cooperative vessels and countries and is penalizing offenders.
+The European Union is publishing a blacklist of non-cooperative vessels and countries and is penalizing offending States by denying their fishery products access to the European Union Market.

 - http://lv.vlaanderen.be/nl/visserij (only available in Dutch)